Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets

 \subsection{Lower Bounds for the Scott-Sorkin Algorithm}

-Scott and Sorkin \cite{ScottS07} analyzed the running time of their \mcsp algorithm with respect to $m$, the number of edges of the input instance, and showed the following upper bounds: \begin{itemize} \item $\Ostar{r^{m/6}}$ for instances with maximum degree three, \item $\Ostar{r^{3m/16}}$ for instances with maximum degree four, and \item $\Ostar{r^{19m/100}}$ for instances with no degree restrictions. \end{itemize} In this subsection we prove matching lower bounds.
-Define $f(n) = \Thstar{g(n)}$ if $f(n) = \Ostar{g(n)}$ and $f(n) = \Omega(g(n))$.
-By Lemmas \ref{lem:lbthree}--\ref{lem:lbfive}, proved hereafter, and the analysis from \cite{ScottS07}, we obtain the following theorem.
+{ Scott and Sorkin \cite{ScottS07} analyzed the running time of their \mcsp algorithm with respect to $m$, the number of edges of the input instance, and showed the following upper bounds: \begin{itemize} \item $\Ostar{r^{m/6}}$ for subcubic instance, \item $\Ostar{r^{3m/16}}$ for instances with maximum degree 4, and \item $\Ostar{r^{19m/100}}$ for instances with no degree restrictions. \end{itemize} In this subsection we prove matching lower bounds.
+Define $f(n) = \Thstar{g(n)}$ if $f(n) = \Ostar{g(n)}$ and $f(n) = \Omega(g(n))$. { By Lemmas \ref{lem:lbthree}--\ref{lem:lbfive}, proved hereafter, and the analysis from \cite{ScottS07}, we obtain the following theorem. }